Insect repellents

 Clip-on devices containing metofluthrin repel mosquitoes.
 Some of these products also repel blackflies.
 There are no age restrictions for these products, but children should not be allowed to replace the refill disks.

-Products with p-Menthane-3,8-diol or oil of lemon eucalyptus, hydrated, cyclized repel mosquitoes.
+Products with p-Menthane-3,8-diol or Oil of lemon eucalyptus, hydrated, cyclized repel mosquitoes.
 Some products also repel blackflies.
 These products should not be used on children younger than 3 years old.

 Mixture of essential oils

-Insect repellents to repel mosquitoes with a mixture of lemon, eucalyptus, pine needle, geranium and camphor essential oils:
+Personal insect repellents to repel mosquitoes with a mixture of lemon, eucalyptus, pine needle, geranium and camphor essential oils:

 - can be used safely when applied as directed